HOME ~ BOOKS ~ FEATURES ~ KEEP IN TOUCH

 poems & intimations

-FEARLESS BOOKS announces the latest title by Fearless founder D. Patrick Miller, a book of 36 poems and intimations celebrating the challenges and mysteries of spiritual experience.
+Fearless founder D. Patrick Miller's first collection of poetry presents 36 poems and intimations celebrating the challenges and mysteries of spiritual experience.

 It is not easy to translate the experiences of the spiritual path into everyday language, but D. Patrick Miller brings his lengthy apprenticeship as a poet and journalist to the task.
 Alternately tender and rigorous, Millers poems record the colors and textures of his journey with skill, subtlety, and compassion.J.
 RUTH GENDLER, The Book of Qualities